itsyoboieltr/dbest-stack/README.md

 bun push
 ```

-In addition, `drizzle studio` can be leveraged to connect to the database and browse, add, delete and update data based on the declared `drizzle schema`.
+In addition, `drizzle studio` can be used to connect to the database and browse, add, delete and update data based on the declared `drizzle schema`.

 ```bash
 bun studio